MapsPeople/docs/src/ios/v3/map-styling/index.md

 ### Modify the Display Rule for the Selected Location

-When a location is selected through assignment of the `selectedLocation` property of `MPMapControl`, this location is highlighted using the settings specified in the `locationHighlightDisplayRule` property.
+When a Location is selected through assignment of the `selectedLocation` property of `MPMapControl`, this Location is highlighted using the settings specified in the `locationHighlightDisplayRule` property.
 This property has some defaults which can be overridden.
 Here is an example of overriding the fill and outline color:

 ```swift
 myMapControl.locationHighlightDisplayRule?.highlightFillColor = UIColor.blue